ThinkDataEd/curriculum/docs/unit4/lesson18.md

 7. Now pose the following scenario that further describes the data:

-    100. A doctor provides yearly physicals to the men’s football and men’s swimming teams at a local high school.
+    100. A doctor provides yearly physicals to the football and swimming teams at a local high school.

-    100. He has collected data over the past few years on each player’s weight (in pounds) and height (in inches).
-He informs us that weight was coded as the variable X<sub>1</sub>, and height was coded as the variable X<sub>2</sub>.
+    100. The doctor has collected data over the past few years on each player’s weight (in pounds) and height (in inches).
+She informs us that weight was coded as the variable X<sub>1</sub>, and height was coded as the variable X<sub>2</sub>.
 You can re-label the scatterplot with this new information.

         <img src="../../img/42007.png" />